 At the beginning of each season, remove each nozzle body cap (A) and inspect the diaphragm (B) for wear or fit.
 Replace if necessary.
 Refer to accompanying manual containing nozzle information.
-Replace diaphragms every 1000 hours.

 Wiper Blade

 Change the wiper blade as often as necessary.
 Do not allow the wiper blade to run on a dry windshield as this will shorten the life of the blade or cause scratching of the windshield.